 UPSCALE BUT NOT UPPITY

 Coffee is a big deal in St. Joseph, and that’s how coffee lovers like it.
 Check out Hazel’s, a local roaster with a cozy, vintage atmosphere and extensive espresso favorites.
 You’re likely to find plenty of local conversation along with the caffeine.
-Downtown, try Cafe Pony Espresso for hand-crafted coffees, rotating exhibits of local art and homemade soups and sandwiches.
-Nearby Mokaska is reinventing a coffee roasting name from the late 1800s, with a cozy setting and wooden floors in a space that was formerly a downtown grocery store.
+In downtown, Mokaska is reinventing a coffee roasting name from the late 1800s, with a cozy setting and wooden floors in a space that was formerly a downtown grocery store.
+A coffee shop that couldn’t have a better name in our city, Cup of Joe, is located in the Shoppes at North Village.
 K.C.
 Roasterie coffee is a favorite at Gold ‘N Glaze, complete with St. Joe memorabilia.
 Familiar names like Caribou Coffee, Dunkin Donuts, Human Bean and Starbucks mean you’re never far from your next cup.
 We’ll drink to that.